 Annamae and Allan R. Crite Prize.
 ALM (liberal arts field) and ALB graduates who concentrate in visual arts or other artistic fields are eligible for this award, which is granted on the basis of academic achievement and dedication to learning and the arts.

 Class Marshal.
 Each year two graduates at the top of the ALB graduating class are chosen to represent their class at graduation.

 Dean’s Prize for Outstanding ALM Thesis.
-Awarded in biology, biotechnology, English, government, international relations, mathematics for teaching, psychology or clinical psychology, information technology, and sustainability as well as humanities (e.g., dramatic arts, religion, and literature and creative writing) and social sciences (e.g., anthropology, Middle Eastern studies, and legal studies), this award recognizes the thesis research that embodies the highest level of scholarship.
+Awarded in biology, biotechnology/bioengineering, creative writing and literature, English, government, international relations, mathematics for teaching, psychology and sustainability as well as humanities (dramatic arts or religion) and social sciences (anthropology or history), this award recognizes the thesis research that embodies the highest level of scholarship.

 Dean’s Prize for Outstanding ALM Capstone.
-Awarded in digital media design, journalism, museum studies, and sustainability (one for ENVR 599 and one for ENVR 599a), this award recognizes work that embodies the highest level of scholarship.
+Awarded in digital media design, global development practice, journalism, museum studies, and sustainability, this award recognizes work that embodies the highest level of scholarship.

 Director’s Prize for Outstanding ALM Thesis.
 Runner-up option for the dean’s thesis prize.
 Awarded in the same fields as the dean’s thesis prize, but only occasionally.

 Derek Bok Public Service Prize.
 This Commencement award recognizes creative initiatives in community service or long-standing records of civic achievement among graduates.
 The application deadline is the first Monday in March.
 Interested undergraduate and master’s graduates should submit the Derek Bok Service Prize form.